-In this video, Airrosti’s Dr. Casey Miller explains the symptoms and causes of low back pain.
+In this video, Airrosti’s Casey Miller, DC explains the symptoms and causes of low back pain.
 Learn how Airrosti’s soft tissue treatment pinpoints and treats the injury directly at the source to provide rapid relief in an average of just three visits, based on patient-reported outcomes.

 The lumbar spine, or low back, is a complex structure of interconnecting bones, joints, nerves, ligaments, and muscles that supports the weight of the upper body and provides mobility for everyday motions.
 As well-engineered as this complex system is, the lower back is also highly susceptible to injury.